isomerpages/moe-pasirriscrestsec/_parents/Sexuality Education (2022).md

 11. Parents who wish to opt their children out of the&nbsp;<strong>Sexuality Education lessons</strong>&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp; [here](/files/Sexuality%20Education/gy%20parent%20consent%20form_2023.pdf).
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Sexuality%20Education/gy%20parent%20consent%20form_2023.pdf">here</a>.
 The completed form is to be submitted by 28/02/2022.

 12. Parents who wish to opt their children out of the&nbsp;**_eTeens_**&nbsp;**programme**&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](/files/Sexuality%20Education/eteens%20opt%20out%20form_2023.pdf).
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Sexuality%20Education/eteens%20opt%20out%20form_2023.pdf">here</a>

 The completed form is to be submitted by 28/02/2022.

 13. Parents can contact Ms Conceicao Daphnie Colette \[SH/Citizenship Education\] at&nbsp;[conceicao\_daphnie\_colette@schools.gov.sg](mailto:conceicao_daphnie_colette@schools.gov.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.